Apple iPhone 17 Pro vs OnePlus Open

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-OnePlus Open is better if you prioritize widely considered the best foldable hardware design (virtually no crease).
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+OnePlus Open wins if you value widely considered the best foldable hardware design (virtually no crease).
+Both are rated highly (4.8★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure